keithalewis/math/opm.md

 A common misconception is that the price of a zero coupon bond must not be greater than its notional since this would imply negative interest rates.
-This actually occurred in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.
+Negative rates actually occured in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.

 If the only instrument is a zero coupon bond then $C = 1$.
 In the absence of arbitrage